-any budget officers have had an experience like the following during budget deliberations with the governing board: The governing board spends what seems like (or may be) hours discussing the line item for office supplies ("Can we reduce it by sending more emails and using printers less?") and then afterward passes a multimillion-dollar capital project budget with little discussion.
+How to architect a budget process that focuses on the truly important things BY SHAYNE KAVANAGH AND DR. MARIA CHURCH any budget officers have had an experience like the following during budget deliberations with the governing board: the governing board spends what seems like (or may be) hours discussing the line item for office supplies ("Can we reduce it by sending more emails and using printers less?") and then afterward passes a multimillion-dollar capital project budget with little discussion.

 This phenomenon is not limited to local government budgets.
 It is so common across time and disciplines that it has a name: Parkinson's Law of Triviality.
-The originator, Cyril Parkinson, said that the "time spent on any item of the agenda will be in inverse proportion to the sum involved."
-Parkinson illustrated with an example of a committee responsible for approving the plans of a nuclear power plant.
+The originator, Cyril Parkinson, said that Parkinson illustrated it with an example of a committee responsible for approving the plans of a nuclear power plant.
 The committee spends little time on weighty issues like the design of the nuclear reactor and more time on issues like the design for a bike shed that will be on the property ("How big will it be?"
 "What materials will it be made of?").
 Parkinson's Law is also known as "bike-shedding."

 Bike-shedding wastes the precious resource of time, leaving less time to discuss what really matters.
-The result is lower quality decision-making.
+The result is lower quality decision making.